by Sourav Singh (@thelucifer) on Monday, 28 August 2017

 5) Q & A

-1) I am currently involved with Lernr Project and have been working with Python for 3+ years.
+1) I am currently involved with Lernr Project and have been working with Python for 3+ years, certified as a

-2) Contribute to Biopython, Galaxy Project, bioconda and conda-forge.
+2) I have contributed to Biopython, Galaxy Project, bioconda and conda-forge communities.

 3) My interests are in the field of Bioinformatics, High-Performance Computing and Game Theory.